Saturday feels like spring, with a high of 67 degrees

 But while conditions over the next two days will be mostly favorable, rain is headed our way Monday.

-According to forecasters at the Buffalo office of the National Weather Service, today will start out mostly cloudy and then give way to partly sunny conditions this afternoon.
-Look for a high in the upper 50s.
+According to forecasters at the Buffalo office of the National Weather Service, today will start out mostly cloudy then be partly sunny this afternoon, with the high in the upper 50s.

-For Monday, the Weather Service is calling for a slight chance of rain in the morning, followed by the possibility of thunderstorms in the afternoon.
-Monday's high temperatures are expected to land in the mid-50s.
+For Monday, the Weather Service is calling for a slight chance of rain in the morning, followed by the possibility of thunderstorms.
+Monday's high is expected to be in the mid-50s.